Chapter 9 BWV 178 Wo Gott der Herr nicht bei uns hält

 Oboes d'amore above continuo.

-This movement has a strange and intangible sense of loss, distance and detachment; impossible to describe adequately in words, of course, which is what makes its musical character seem so elusive.
+This movement has a strange and intangible sense of loss, distance and detachment; impossible to describe adequately in words, of course, which is what makes its musical character so elusive.

 C 178 is one of a group of cantatas composed at much the same time, all exploiting the expressive possibilities of the ‘hybrid’ recitative structure described above e.g. Cs 93 and 94, 101and 113.
 Examples of these hybrids, however, may be found in about half of the second cycle works.

 Here the fifth movement introduces further experimental elements in that whilst in the second and fourth movements the chorale was presented as a single melodic line, it is now fully harmonized, in four parts, much as we would expect at the end.
-Furthermore, the inserted recitative lines are not in a relatively free rhythmic context but maintain a sustained and precise tempo, evidenced by the unrelenting continuo/accompaniment figure driving all sections.
+Furthermore, the inserted recitative lines appear not in a relatively free rhythmic context but instead maintain a sustained and precise tempo, evidenced by the unrelenting continuo/accompaniment figure driving all sections.

 Extending his palette of timbres, Bach makes use of alto, tenor and bass voices for the recitative interpolations (why no soprano, one wonders?) instead of confining them to a single voice.